avieth/Algebraic/README.md

 particular, functions which are known to be bijective, or injective, or surjective, or total, or partial, etc.

-Note: I expect the program text is hard to read.
+Although an experiment, this repository is also a working Haskell package with an application to invertible printers, in which a printer and parser is defined simultaneously.
+I expect the program text is hard to read.
 If you have any questions, please send me an email.
 I'm happy to help.

 The foundation is this type, from [Data.Algebraic.Function](Data/Algebraic/Function.hs)